lobrusik/hangman/README.md

     flutter run

 # File description:
-DATA SOURCE:
+### data_source:
 - words_local_source.dart

   This abstract class **`WordsLocalSource`** defines a contract for classes that provide access to local word sources.
 It declares a single method **`getWords()`** that must be implemented by subclasses.
 This method asynchronously retrieves a list of words and returns them wrapped in a Future.

 - words_memory_storage.dart

    The code defines a class **`WordsMemoryStorage`** that implements the **`WordsLocalSource`** interface.
 It retrieves words from Firestore, shuffles them, and returns them as a list asynchronously.
 In case of any errors during the retrieval process, it logs the error and returns an empty list.

-DI:
+### di:
 - di.dart

    This Dart code sets up a service locator (**`GetIt`** instance) for the Hangman app.
 It registers factories and lazy singletons for various classes used within the app for dependency injection.

-ENUMS:
+### enums:
 - game_state.dart

    This Dart code defines an enumeration called **`GameState`** representing different states that the game can be in.
 Each state is described with a comment for clarity:

-FEATURES:
+### features:

-    - APP:
+   ####APP:
     - splash_screen.dart

    This Dart code defines a **`SplashScreen`** widget, which displays a splash screen with a message and navigates to another screen after a delay of 3 seconds.
 It takes an optional **`child`** parameter, which represents the widget to navigate to after the splash screen.
 The splash screen displays a text message in the center of the screen.
 After the delay, it navigates to the specified child widget and removes all routes below it from the navigation stack
     - USER_OUT
         - firebase_auth_implementation
             - firebase_auth_services.dart